xthydra/GP_Terrain_Editor/README.md

 3) it will page the terrains in a vector, render terrains and trees based on distance

+4) it will generate blendmaps and normalmaps based on the heightfield and save it

-4) it can save the terrains in a binary file
+5) it can save the terrains in a binary file

-5) it can edit the terrains vertices
+6) it can edit the terrains vertices

 #What is wrong with it